 Well, let’s start the day with one of the best views, shall we?
 To get to Colosseum is easy, you need to get to the metro station that holds the same name, by the way, inside, close to the entrance of this station there is a small shop that sells the best pizza I ate in Rome, no kidding, leaving from there and VOILA, you will be right in front of this icon that is probably on your wish list for so long!

 The size of the building is really impressive when you realize it was built so many centuries ago by people who didn’t have access to the technology we have today.
-To get inside you need to buy the ticket, which costs €16 And includes the Roman Forum and the Palatine Hill, that we gonna be visiting next.
+To get inside you need to buy the ticket, which costs €16 bought in the place and includes the Roman Forum and the Palatine Hill, that we will be visiting next.

-I highly recommend you to buy the ticket online because it saves time, if you don’t, you will have to get in a line just to buy your ticket, then in another line to actually get inside, it can take up to an hour to get inside if you don’t buy your ticket in advance.
+This price is for the normal ticket, not the skip the line ticket.
+I highly recommend you to buy the ticket online, you can buy it here, which includes the skip the line to Colosseum, and the other ruins around the Colosseum, otherwise, you will have to get in a line just to buy your ticket, then in another line to actually get inside, it can take up to an hour to get inside if you don’t buy your ticket in advance.

 You can also choose to get a guide to visit the Colosseum, Palatine Hill, and Roman Forum, in this case, you also skip the line.